Averagenormaljoe/NST-Final-Project/readMe.md

 For easier usage, use the Google Colab examples of the notebooks, which require minimal setup prior to using them.

+Note, it is recommended to use a GPU and select Python 3 as the runtime.
+It can run on CPU but is significantly slower.

 ### AdaIN Model (StyleMotion)

 ### Gatys et al. Model